-Another component of impairment model is LGD (loss given default), that's is an estimate of the loss arising on default.
-To measure it, defaulted exposures by segments is reduced by deposits pledged and the discounted liquidation value of properties pledged using 2 years of time to collect period and minimum 25% valuation haircut.
+Another component of impairment model is LGD (loss given default), that is an estimate of the loss arising on default.
+To measure it, defaulted exposures by segments is reduced by deposits pledged and the discounted liquidation value of real estate pledged using 2 years of time to collect period, 10% percent realization expenses and minimum 25% valuation haircut to market value of collateral.
 LGDs are measured on segment rather than on group level.

-As at December 31, 2020, 10% increase/ (decrease) in minimum valuation haircut results in ECL increase/(decrease) by 3.8%/3.3% that represents GEL 759/(-664) thousand.
+As at December 31, 2021, 10% increase/ (decrease) in minimum valuation haircut results in ECL increase/(decrease) by 5.20-%/-5.67% that represents GEL 1,119/(-1,220) thousand.

-As at December 31, 2020, 10% increase/ (decrease) in time to collect period results in ECL increase/(decrease) by 5,9%/5.9% that represents GEL 1,188/(-1,191) thousand.
+As at December 31, -2021, 10% increase/ (decrease) in time to collect period results in ECL increase/(decrease) by 6.7%/7.5% that represents GEL 1,445/(-1,619) thousand.